angrybacon/doomsday-wiki/markdown/chapters/appendices/faq.md

 ## What does *Turbo* Doomsday mean?

-*Turbo* Doomsday is a sub-archetype of *Meandeck* Doomsday.
+*Turbo* Doomsday is a sub-archetype of Doomsday.
 It is normally associated with variants of the deck which have a greater focus on speed rather than resilience.
 It is characterised by a higher count of :card[PT] along with greater numbers of :card[SW] or :card[EoA] compared to other versions.

 ## What does *Tempo* Doomsday mean?

-*Tempo* Doomsday is a sub-archetype of *Meandeck* Doomsday.
+*Tempo* Doomsday is a sub-archetype of Doomsday.
 It presents a potential *plan B* by running both the normal combo and additionally a number of creature and/or planeswalker based threats.
 It is characterised by a creature suite and a lower focus on finding Doomsday or using pile-specific cards like